-There are many types of health care coverage that may count as creditable coverage for Medigap policies, but they'll only count if you didn't have a break in coverage for more than 63 days.
+There are many types of health coverage that may count as creditable coverage for Medigap policies, but they'll only count if you didn't have a break in coverage for more than 63 days.

 Your Medigap insurance company can tell you if your previous coverage will count as creditable coverage for this purpose.
 You can also call your State Health Insurance Assistance Program (SHIP).
-(See pages 89 - 92.)
+(Go to pages 89 - 92.)

 If you buy a Medigap policy when you have a guaranteed issue right (also called "Medigap protection"), the insurance company can't use a pre-existing condition waiting period.
-See pages 35 - 43 for more information about guaranteed issue rights.
+Go to pages 36 - 46 for more information about guaranteed issue rights.